giok57/lazoooSplash/README.md

 lazooosplash offers a simple way to provide restricted access to an internet connection.
-It grants the internet connection capabilities to every wifiLazooo router! lazooosplash is a Fork of lazooosplash project.
+It grants the internet connection capabilities to every wifiLazooo router! lazooosplash is a Fork of nodogsplash project.

 ##1.
 Overview